-Our Content Review team checks all the icons uploaded to Iconfinder.
-For their decision, they follow a set of objective Criteria for approving icons.
+Our Content Review team checks all the icons and illustrations uploaded to Iconfinder.
+For their decision, they follow a set of Criteria for approving icons and illustrations.

-When approving icons for Iconfinder, one of the things we look for is uniqueness.
-That a set is unique means it has not been created with too much inspiration from other icons.
-We value originality and we do not like to see icons that simply copy other designer's work in terms of style, colors, themes etc.
+When approving content for Iconfinder, one of the things we look for is uniqueness.
+That a set is unique means it has not been created with too much inspiration from other artwork.
+We value originality and we do not like to see icons and illustrations that simply copy other designer's work in terms of style, colors, themes etc.

-All customers are looking for unique icons that stand out.
-There are a lot of other factors at play when customers choose icons for their projects (style, size, aesthetics etc.), but uniqueness is what will catch their attention.
+All customers are looking for unique artwork that stand out.
+There are a lot of other factors at play when customers choose icons and illustrations for their projects (style, size, aesthetics etc.), but uniqueness is what will catch their attention.
 It is also what Iconfinder looks for when we feature sets on our homepage and what we promote.

 Creating original icons is important in icon design because it is a very competitive market.
 There are a lot of icons sets being uploaded every day, so it is a good idea to create something that stands out from the crowd and differentiate yourself.